polsys/ennemi/docs/api-reference.md

   If False, each column of `x` is considered a separate variable.
   If True, the $(n \times m)$ array is considered a single $m$-dimensional variable.

+- `discrete: bool`, default False.

+  If True, the variable and the optional conditioning variable are interpreted as discrete variables.
+The result will be calculated using the mathematical definition of entropy.

 - `mask: array_like` or None.

   If specified, an array of booleans that gives the input elements to use for